jinhduong/linq-fns/README.md

-# 👴 eslinq
+# 👴 linq-fns
 .NET LINQ for Javascript, written by TypeScript.
-- Provide `IQueryable<T>`, it's reusable, also variable and use `iterator list` for holding query and execute.
+- Provide `Queryable<T>`, it's reusable, also variable and use `Iterator collection` for holding query and execute.
 - Contains almost the original .NET and some extends methods.
-- Support `Promise` like a input source.
+- Support `Promise` like as a input source.
 - All `APIs` like a Javascript native methods so easily, simply implementation.

 ### Basic example